wp-plugins/media-library-assistant/readme.txt

 * New: The Portable Object (".po") files are now included in the `/media-library-assistant/languages` directory, facilitating the translation update process.
 * New: Harm Kramer has contributed **updates and additions to the Dutch translation**; thanks Harm!
 * New: Comments have been added to each "/tpls/help-for-*.tpl" template showing where in MLA the template is used.
 This should help with the translation of these templates to other languages.
+* New: Two new hooks, `mla_taxonomy_get_columns` and `mla_taxonomy_column`, have been added to allow control of the Media/"Taxonomy Edit" submenu columns such as the "Attachments" column added by MLA.
 * New: Two new hooks, `mla_update_single_item` and `mla_update_single_item`, have been added to increase control over Media Library item updates, e.g., for taxonomy term updates.
 * New: The "mla_media_modal_initial_filters" and "mla_media_modal_settings" filters have been updated to allow control over the "uploaded" MIME type dropdown, e.g., on the "Create Gallery" and "Set Featured Image" views of the Media Manager Modal (popup) Window.
+* New: The `/examples/random-feature.php.txt` example plugin has been udpdated to allow for separate "post" and "item" taxonomies.
 * Fix: The Edit Taxonomy "Attachments" column is displayed correctly when othe plugins, e.g., Polylang, add columns to the submenu table.
+* Fix: When WPML or Polylang are active, flat taxonomy "auto-completion" suggestions for the Media/Assistant Quick Edit area and the Media/Edit Media screen are now language-specific.
 * Fix: When WPML or Polylang are active, **Term Assignment and Synchronization defects** when two or more translations have the same term name are corrected.
 * Fix: For item updates thet only affect postmeta and/or taxonomy values, `wp_update_post` is no longer called.
 * Fix: Commas are now accepted within quoted arguments of the "Field-level option/format values".
 Commas outside of quoted arguments of the `timestamp` and `date` format values no longer generate PHP Warning messages.